aztfmod/rovergo/readme.md

 ## 📦 Installation

-The easiest way to install rover is directly from GitHub using the install script.
+The easiest way to install Rover v2 is directly from GitHub using the install script.

 To install into the current directory `./bin/` directory just run:
 ```bash